awsdocs/amazon-athena-user-guide/doc_source/security-iam-athena.md

 # Identity and Access Management in Athena<a name="security-iam-athena"></a>

 Amazon Athena uses [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) policies to restrict access to Athena operations\.
 For a full list of permissions for Athena, see [Actions, Resources, and Condition Keys for Amazon Athena](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonathena.html) in the **\.

+Whenever you use IAM policies, make sure that you follow IAM best practices\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 The permissions required to run Athena queries include the following:
 + Amazon S3 locations where the underlying data to query is stored\.
 For more information, see [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon Simple Storage Service Developer Guide*\.